The outdoor dining room at Hadrian's Villa in Tivoli

 Graduation day: Asad with Simon Goldhill and Rosanna Omitowoju

 King's students have 24/7 access to the College Library, which is well-stocked for Classics and also provides many pleasant places to study (see the virtual tour).
 The Classics Faculty is a convenient five minute walk away, on the Sidgwick site.

 Many King's Classicists go on to graduate research in Classics.
-But others go on careers in drama, film, law, teaching – the full range of graduate careers.
+There are also opportunities for specialists in a range of archives, libraries and museums in the culture and heritage sector.
+Others go on to journalism, drama, film, law, teaching – the full range of graduate careers.

 The Cambridge Classical Tripos (Tripos = course)

 Porta Maggiore in the Aurelian walls

 The Tripos is usually a three-year course, but if you have not had a chance to learn Latin and Greek at school you can take up both languages from scratch by doing a four-year course in which the first year is devoted to learning Latin.
 You then join those reading the three-year course.

 The three-year course starts with Part 1A in which, as well as improving your language skills in Latin and Greek (many of our students start Greek from scratch in this year), you have a chance to sample the full range of classics – literary studies, philosophy, history, art and archaeology, even linguistics.

 In Part 1B, the next year, you continue with further language learning and with studies of both Greek and Latin literature.
 In addition, you study two out of philosophy, history, art and archaeology, and linguistics.